-We can imagine many people would be shocked to hear we regularly provide chemotherapy to dogs and cats with cancer.
+We can imagine many people would be shocked to hear we regularly provide chemotherapy to dogs and cats with lymphoma.
 Here are two case studies which will show how cancers can be successfully diagnosed and treated in dogs and cats.